sungshon/PimpMyStremio/docs/README.md

 If you need a module that is not on the whitelist for your add-on, create an issue for it, and we'll see if we can add it for you.

-Key features: auto-updates itself, auto-updates add-ons (using the releases info of their github pages), wide range of whitelisted add-ons, persisted data, user add-on configuration
+Key features: auto-updates itself, auto-updates add-ons, wide range of whitelisted add-ons, persisted data, user add-on configuration, running remotely

 ## Difference between SDK and PimpMyStremio add-ons